 As well as this, there are plenty of hearty local stews to try, particularly if you’re visiting in winter, with Cozida a Portuguesa, a meaty, potato heavy stew, being a particular favourite.

 Where to stay in Porto

 Budget – Porto has some charming budget accommodation, and you can find pleasant hostels around the city.
-A favourite amongst travellers is Bluesocks Hostel, for good value and atmosphere, or check out the Garden House Hostel for accommodation that’s found in a converted 19th-century heritage house.
+A favourite amongst travellers is Bluesocks Hostel, for good value and atmosphere.

 Mid-Range – Porto has a great set of mid-range hotels, catering for both tourists and business travellers, and you’ll find standards are high.
 The NH chain have properties in the city, as do the Crowne Plaza, and these make for excellent choices.